Are You a Good Magic Trick? Or a Bad Magic Trick?

 Basically you experiment and you write it down.
 THAT’S the key to this whole thing.

-Seth Neustein, an active Conjuror Community, does this extremely well.
-Each week on the CC online group, Seth gives the whole community a peek into his journal with his regular ‘performance reports’.
+One of our Conjuror Community Club Members does this extremely well.
+Each week on the CC online group, he gives the whole community a peek into his journal with his regular ‘performance reports’.
 He jots down anything important after a show.
 And our members not only cheer him on, they often offer him useful suggestions and bits of advice.
 He writes the good and the bad without hesitation and is just honest with himself.

 Good Magic?
 The 3 Questions That Will Help You Decide